gerep/gerep.github.io/_posts/2020-11-19-saying-less.markdown

 I see two risks when we talk a lot!

 - the risk of saying something untrue, imprecise or regretful;
-- the rist of being misinterpret.
+- the risk of being misinterpreted.

 Being quiet will take those two risks away.